Nick Clegg: Election to the leadership

 After Campbell's resignation, Clegg was regarded by much of the media as front-runner in the leadership election.
 The BBC's Political Editor Nick Robinson stated the election would be a two-horse race between Clegg and Chris Huhne who had stood against Campbell in the 2006 election.
 On Friday 19 October 2007, Clegg launched his bid to become leader of the Liberal Democrats.
 Clegg and Huhne clashed in the campaign over Trident but were largely in agreement on many other issues.
 It was announced on 18 December that he had won.
 Clegg was appointed to the Privy Council (PC) on 30 January 2008, and affirmed his membership on 12 March 2008.

 In his acceptance speech upon winning the leadership contest, Clegg declared himself to be "a liberal by temperament, by instinct and by upbringing" and that he believes "Britain [is] a place of tolerance and pluralism".
 He has stated that he feels "a profound antagonism for prejudice of all sorts".
 He declared his priorities as: defending civil liberties; devolving the running of public services to parents, pupils and patients; and protecting the environment.

 In an interview on BBC Radio 5 Live on the morning after his election to the leadership, Clegg stated that he does not believe in God, but that he has "an immense amount of respect for people of faith".
 In 2010, Clegg elaborated on this question, stating: "I was asked a question once in one of those questions where you're only allowed to answer 'yes' or 'no', and I was asked 'Do you believe in God?'
 As it happens I don't know whether God exists.
 I'm much more of an agnostic."

-He resigned as the leader of the Liberal Democrats after the 2015 general election.
+Clegg resigned as the leader of the Liberal Democrats after the 2015 general election.
 He said the results were "immeasurably more crushing and unkind than he feared".
 He was succeeded by Tim Farron after a leadership election.